Legrandin/pycryptodome/Doc/pycrypt.rst

 solution is to arrange the key via some other way: over the phone or by meeting in person.

-Another solution is to use \dfn{public-key} cryptography.
+Another solution is to use **public-key** cryptography.
 In a public key system, there are two different keys: one for encryption and one for decryption.
 The encryption key can be made public by listing it in a directory or mailing it to your correspondent, while you keep the